HolyRS/AFSegNet/README.md

         └── labels/
 ```

-The random seed ensures that the dataset split is reproducible.
+The random seed ensures that the dataset split is reproducible.To improve reproducibility, the random seeds used for dataset splitting were set as seed = [134789831749, 1628453179, 2043987623, 42, 35].
 For reproducing the main comparative experiments, we recommend using the 512 × 512 dataset.
 The 256 × 256 dataset is mainly intended for lightweight reproduction and module-level computational analysis.

 ## Training